poNgz0r/onion-monero-blockchain-explorer/README.md

 Proving transfer:

-We use recipient's address (i.e. not our address from which we sent xmr to recipient).
+We use recipient's address (i.e. not our address from which we sent fury to recipient).
 For the viewkey, we use `tx_private_key` (although the GET variable is still called `viewkey`) that we obtained by sending this txs.

 ```bash
 # this is for testnet transaction